Tessa’s Recipe Rundown

 How to Brown Butter for Brownies

 A skillet works better than a saucepan for browning butter because there’s more surface area for the brown bits to develop.
 Whatever you do, never use nonstick for browning butter.
+Check out my How to Brown Butter article here.

 How to Make Brownies with Shiny Thin Crust

 This is arguably the best part of any brownie, but also often the most elusive to achieve.
-These Brown Butter Brownies have an incredible crust, thanks to these steps:

 - If you follow the directions in this recipe exactly by using an electric mixer to whip the eggs and sugar, you will get that beautiful tissue-thin crust on top.